Published online Nov 7, 2020. doi: 10.3748/wjg.v26.i41.6378

 Published online: November 7, 2020

-The plasma MIC-1 level in CHC patients is correlated with liver cell damage, liver fibrosis, and viral load.
-The polymorphism of MIC-1 gene at rs1059519 locus affects plasma MIC-1 level and is associated with HCV infection.
+Plasma MIC-1 level was increased in CHC patients and correlated with liver cell damage, liver fibrosis metrics, and viral load.
+The polymorphism at the MIC-1 gene rs1059519 locus was correlated with HCV infection, and associated with the plasma MIC-1 level.
+G allele and GG genotype may be an important susceptible factor for CHC.